g-gualeni/QtNoid2/QtNoidApp/QtNoidApp.md

 ### Static Methods

+- `QString exeOrAppBundleFolder()`: returns the folder of the application executable file or of the Application Bundle on macOS.

-- `QString appExeOrAppBundlePath()`: returns the path of the application executable file or of the Application Bundle on macOS.
+- `QString appExeOrAppBundlePath()`: returns the path of the application executable file or of the Application Bundle on macOS, including the exe file name or the .app folder

 - `QString filePathAsAppSibling(const QString &fileName = {})`: calulates the
 absolute file path for fileName, as an application or bundle sibling.
 If fileName